 Philosophy in the classroom teaches students to think and encourages them to reflect on the reality around them.
 The teaching of philosophy makes us think, rethink, question, seek new ideas, interpret, understand, and understand.

-It is a curricular component of the Applied Human and Social Sciences area, which provides the skills of identification, analysis, comparison, and interpretation of ideas, thoughts, phenomena, and historical, geographical, social, economic, political, and cultural processes, all of them essential for the social transformation.
+It is a curricular component of the Applied Human and Social Sciences area, which provides the skills of identification, analysis, comparison, and interpretation of ideas, thoughts, phenomena, and historical, geographical, social, economic, political, sound healing and cultural processes, all of them essential for the social transformation.

 Social-emotional skills aim to develop the behavioral and relational dimensions of individuals.
 They are related to empathy, understanding human nature and other people, considering behavior, feelings, mood, motivation, intention, and other characteristics.